-The modern journalism is changed.
-The new media wave has brought more possibilities to join our world with us, whether it is ready to sign an online petition, supporting a kickstart campaign or sharing the news with our social media circle.
+Modern journalism is changed.
+The new media wave has brought more possibilities to join our world with us, whether it is ready to sign an online petition, supporting a kickstart campaign, or sharing the news and entertainment with our social media circle.

 There’s a new goal for today’s journalist: Do not advocate for just one reason, motivate your readers to take action.